andriichernenko/octopus/README.md

 - Xcode 16+
 - Swift code (Objective-C and other languages are not supported).

-Octopus may work Xcode versions as old as 8, but I haven't tested anything older than 16.
+Octopus may work in Xcode versions as old as 8, but it has not been tested with anything older than Xcode 16.

 ## Privacy policy
 Octopus for Xcode doesn't collect or send any information, even analytics.
 Nothing ever leaves your computer.

 ## Getting started
 1. Download _Octopus.zip_ from [the Releases page](https://github.com/andriichernenko/octopus/releases).
 2. Unzip the file, move _Octopus.app_ to the _Applications_ folder.
 3. Launch _Octopus.app_.
 This will automatically add a login item.